PURCHASING CARD (P-CARD) PROCEDURES

 - Department Card Managers must notify P-Card Program Administrators if an employee has transferred to another department or has ended employment with the University.

-P-Card Program Administrators: The Accounts Payable employee who administer the P-Card program for the University and acts as the main contact between the University and US Bank.
+P-Card Program Administrators: The Accounts Payable employees who administer the P-Card program for the University and act as the main contact between the University and Wells Fargo Bank.
 P-Card Program Administrators are authorized to sample, test, and question P-Card transactions to verify that they are appropriate and have support documents.

 Cardholder Training Session:Cardholders are required to complete P-Card training when applying for their first P-Card and every three years after.
 P-Card training is available online.